 We can arrange to have the patient’s prescription for Jakafi filled by an approved specialty pharmacy and delivered directly to either the patient’s home or Healthcare Professional’s office.

 coverage—eligible patients pay as little as $0 per month, subject to certain limits.*

 Free product is offered to eligible patients who are uninsured or underinsured for Jakafi.†

 For insurance coverage delays, eligible patients can receive a free short-term supply of Jakafi.†

-Through our call center, IncyteCARES representatives can answer patient questions about their condition and Jakafi.
+Through our call center, IncyteCARES for Jakafi representatives can answer patient and caregiver questions about polycythemia vera and Jakafi.

-For patients who need additional support beyond what we can provide directly, IncyteCARES can offer information about other independent organizations that may be able to help.
+For patients who need additional support beyond what we can provide directly, IncyteCARES for Jakafi can offer information about other independent organizations that may be able to help.

 *Amount of savings for the purchase of Jakafi will not exceed $11,977 per month and $25,000 per year.
 Uninsured, cash-paying patients are not eligible.
 Not valid for patients insured through Medicare Part D, Medicare Advantage, Medicaid, and TRICARE or any state medical or pharmaceutical assistance program.
-Valid prescription for Jakafi for an FDA-approved indication is required.
-Please see full criteria for eligibility below or call IncyteCARES.
-Update effective as of September 30, 2019.
+Valid prescription for Jakafi for an FDA-approved indication or compendia-recognized use is required.
+Please see full criteria for eligibility or call IncyteCARES for Jakafi at 1-855-452-5234.
+Update effective as of July 13, 2021.

 Register for the Incyte Mentor Program and connect with another patient taking Jakafi.